 Henna is one of the oldest, most reliable hair dyes used for countless reasons.
 It makes your hair healthy; it helps fight signs of aging, it naturally conditions your hair, it helps cleanse your scalp, and the list goes on.

 I mean, considering the drawbacks, they should immediately turn to natural alternatives.
-But still, henna isn't as popular as other hair dye brands.
+But still, henna roughly covers 10% of the hair dye market.

 - It is a natural hair dye